teresa-le/Video_Games_Sales_Analysis/README.md

 - Can we predict global revenues within the first year of a new game's release?
 Discover the key features for rev. predictions
 - Is there a direct connection between score, rating, & sales?
 ## Methodology
-- Tools
+- Tools we use
-- Models
+- Models we use
 - How we improved the model
 ## Results
 - Prediction results
 - Accuracy score
-- Visuals
+- Visuals from both Python and Tableau